Tooth Knocked Out? Seek Prompt Care

 Visiting a dentist promptly helps manage pain and bleeding, thereby reducing distress and uncertainty.
 You’ll receive professional support and targeted care to help you begin your recovery and feel more comfortable as soon as possible.

-Don’t Wait in Pain - We’re Ready to Help
+Don’t Delay Your Dental Care — We’re Here to Help

 Overview of Your Knocked-Out Tooth Emergency Appointment

 As soon as you walk through the door, our team will greet you and assess the situation.
 We understand you're likely feeling stressed or in pain—that’s why we prioritise getting you comfortable right away.
 Whether it’s with a cold compress, supportive words, or gentle reassurance, we’re here to help you feel more at ease.
-Our goal is to ease your anxiety while preparing you for the next step in your care.
+Our goal is to support your comfort while preparing you for the next step in your care.

 Once you’re settled, your dentist will examine the affected area and take an X-ray to assess the tooth, surrounding gum tissue, and jawbone.
 X-rays also help identify or rule out underlying issues.
 We’ll explain the findings clearly and walk you through your treatment options so you’re informed every step of the way.

 If the tooth is suitable for reimplantation, we’ll clean it and prepare it before gently placing it back in the socket and stabilising it using a flexible splint.
 If reimplantation isn’t possible, we’ll focus on protecting the area and discussing your next steps.
-Your comfort and long-term oral health guide every decision, and we’ll take the time to explain everything clearly without rushing or overwhelming you.
+Your comfort and oral health needs guide every decision, and we’ll take the time to explain everything clearly without rushing or overwhelming you.

 *These images display actual patients of our clinic.
 Every case is different, and treatment outcomes can vary according to individual conditions and needs.